Flank/flank-dashboard/metrics/web/docs/features/firebase_analytics/01_firebase_analytics_design.md

 ### Presentation layer

 Once we've created a `domain` and `data` layers, it's time to create a `presentation` layer.
-This layer contains the `AnalyticsNotifier` - the class that logs analytics data such as user logins or page changes.
+This layer contains the `AnalyticsNotifier` - the class used to log analytics data such as user login or page change.
 Also, the `presentation` layer contains the `FirebaseAnalyticsObserver` responsible for providing a callback when the user changes the current page.
 To introduce this feature, we should follow the next steps:

 1. Create methods in the `AnalyticsNotifier` to be able to log the user logins and page changes.
 2. Integrate the `LogLoginUseCase` and `LogPageViewUseCase`  to the `AnalyticsNotifier`.